 These Eggless Blueberry Muffins are moist, sweet, buttery, tender, and absolutely delicious!
-This simple and classic recipe bakes perfectly every time, and you won’t miss the eggs at all.
+This simple and classic recipe bakes perfectly every time, and you won’t even miss the eggs.

 Oriana’s Thoughts On The Recipe